INO-quantum/FPGA-SoC-experiment-control/FPGA-firmware/readme.md

 - Watch out the "Messages" window on the bottom.
 There are many warnings (1331 for first run of tcl) but most can be ignored.
 However, if something does not work, you will most likely find hints there.
 Critical Warnings should not be ignored except a few standard ones (like the 4 PCW_UIPARAM_DDR_DQS_TO_CLK_DELAY_ from above or when the upgrading has detected port changes).
 Note that Vivado 2017.4 still displays old messages (especially errors) even when you have fixed them (not the case anymore in 2018 versions).

 ### In case of troubles:
-I have experienced many crashes of Vivado on Ubuntu 18.04 LTS during the execution of the tcl scripts and rarely otherwise
+Unfortunately, Vivado on Ubuntu 18.04 LTS tends to crash frequently during the execution of the tcl scripts and rarely otherwise
 - before packaging of the IP (the second script mentioned above), ensure, that in "Settings" - "IP" - "Repository" there is no red entry, otherwise remove it.
 If a project entry is there, remove it as well.
 - all crashes happen randomly, often immediately or a few seconds after tcl script, IP packager or generating output products started. just retry and most likely it will work the next time.
 - ensure that Ubuntu is not using Wayland but Xorg as display server in Ubuntu.
 Ensure your Os is up-to-date. avoid clicking anything during execution of the tcl script. maybe move the mouse outside of the Vivado window.
 For Vivado there is a known bug from 2016-2018 versions (maybe even 2020?), but nothing has helped for me.
 However, it crashes only rarely and 2017 is maybe more stable than 2018 (there the SDK was unusable, but is not needed here).